What Are the Reserves and National Guard?

 There are three categories of the Ready Reserve: Inactive National Guard, Individual Ready Reserve and Selected Reserve.

 Inactive National Guard

 This is a status used only by the Army National Guard.
-If you leave a drilling National Guard unit before the end of your enlistment you will be placed in the Inactive National Guard, unless you specifically request to be placed in the Individual Ready Reserve (see below).
-In this category you cannot drill for pay or retirement points.
+If you leave a drilling National Guard unit before the end of your enlistment, you will be placed in the Inactive National Guard, unless you specifically request to be placed in the Individual Ready Reserve (see below).
+In this category, you cannot drill for pay or retirement points.
 Likewise, you cannot take part in any annual training or be promoted.

-Though you are considered "inactive", you are still required to present yourself, or "muster" with your last unit once a year.
-Also, in the event of a full scale mobilization you could be recalled to service with that unit.
+Though you are considered "inactive," you still are required to present yourself, or "muster," with your last unit once a year.
+Also, in the event of a full-scale mobilization, you could be recalled to service with that unit.